nick87720z/backlight-adaptive/README.md

 - effective: up to 30fps for camera input without notable performance losses
 - no need for X, backlight is controlled via ACPI (though xbacklight is supported too)
 - auto-restart on configuration file change
+- set maximum light to current by SIGUSR2 signal

 ## Dependencies
 *Note: It will tell when necessary tools are missing.*